Case binding – books with a hardcover

 Case Binding is for hardcover books.

 Case binding.
 What is it?
-Simply, it is any book binding with a hard cover made from thick binding board, and has a cover wrap material permanently glued to the board.
+Simply, it is any book bound with a hard cover made from thick binding board, and has a cover wrap material permanently glued to the board.
 We throw around a lot of terms in bookbinding, whether it be for printing on press, or printing on demand.
 We also call them hardcover books or case bound books.

-Case binding needs to be done the right way.
+Case bindings needs to be done the right way.
 After all, how many books can you afford to send out to book buyers to replace faulty binding?

 The book block within the case binding.

 Books come in many dimensions.
 We actually allow most custom dimensions here at Star Print Brokers.
 But, books can print on different paper stock finishes, and paper weight can vary — not to mention page count.
 We adjust the binding method to the book.
 So, how do we bind the book block — that is, all the pages — into the given binding method?

 Printing in signatures.

 First, we consider how thick the book will be when printing on press.
 We print in signatures on a large sheet of paper.
 Printing is always done on sheetfed presses, not on web presses that have huge rolls of papers.
 Web presses are more commonly used to print newspapers, magazines, catalogs, and large quantity direct mail pieces.
 These presses are not as exacting as are quality sheetfed presses.

 Star Print Brokers is very particular with the quality of our hardcover books, as well as the soft cover books that we print on press.

 Folding the signatures.